 Notes: Table 8 and 9 contain data from species that have been traditionally harvested by Amendment 80 vessels.
 Catch from the West Yakutat District (Area 640) are excluded for confidentiality.
 Data from some fisheries (e.g., rex sole, deep water flatfish) have been excluded for confidentiality.
+Catch data from fisheries that are not open to directed fishing is not included because those species are on bycatch or PSC status (e.g., Shortraker and thornyhead rockfish).
 Catch data from Central GOA Rockfish fisheries are not included because those species are harvested under the Central GOA Rockfish Program and are not available to harvest to Amendment 80 vessels other than those qualified for that program.